Hector Wynter: Early life and education

 Hector Wynter was born in Camagüey, Republic of Cuba, on 27 July 1926 to the tailor Percival Wynter and his wife, the actress Lola Maude Wynter (née Reid), known for her performance as Miss Birdie in the popular radio soap opera Life in Hopeful Village (1963–76).

-Wynter was educated at St. Simon's College and Wolmer's Boys' High School, where he was captain of the track team, played cricket and boxed.
-He went on to study at the University of Havana in Cuba where he attained a Teachers Certificate in 1946.
-In 1948, he received an Issa Scholarship, winning a Rhodes scholarship from the University of Oxford the subsequent year.
-From 1949–52, Wynter studied at Exeter College, Oxford, in England, reading for a Bachelor of Arts (BA) degree in Modern Languages.
-There he was associated with a circle of international students and post graduates that included fellow Jamaicans Evan Jones and Neville Dawes.
-Wynter then went on to the University of London, graduating in 1953 with a Diploma of Education.
-The same year Wynter undertook three months training with the United Nations (UN) as a British representative in the Education Section of their Department of Information.
-Returning to Oxford, he earned his Master of Arts (MA) degree in 1956.
+Wynter was educated at St. Simon's College and at Wolmer's Boys' High School, where he was captain of the track team, played cricket and boxed.
+He went on to study at the University of Havana in Cuba where he attained a Teacher's Certificate in 1946.
+In 1948, he received an Issa Scholarship, winning a Rhodes scholarship from the University of Oxford in England the subsequent year.
+From 1949 to 1952, Wynter studied at Exeter College, Oxford, reading for a Bachelor of Arts (BA) degree in Modern Languages.
+In Oxford, he was associated with a circle of international students and post-graduates that included fellow Jamaicans Evan Jones and Neville Dawes.
+Wynter then went on to the University of London, graduating with a Diploma of Education in 1953.
+That same year, he undertook three months' training with the United Nations (UN) as a British representative in the Education Section of their Department of Information.
+He received his Master of Arts (MA) degree from Oxford in 1956.